Abdullateef1x/xandeum-pnode-analytics/README.md

 Endpoint health scoring visible in backend logs and MongoDB

+Historical snapshots display in table + line chart
+> **Note:** The line chart updates when the page is refreshed.
+Live tables continue to auto-refresh every 15 seconds.

 ⚡ Optional Enhancements
 Historical filtering by status (online/offline) and pagination cursor